This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

-- Tell your caregivers about any neck problems or dental work: Your neck must bend as the scope moves past your teeth and tongue.
-Tell your caregiver if you gag easily or have problems extending your neck.
-Tell your caregiver if you have dentures, loose teeth, or other dental work.
+- Tell your healthcare providers about any neck problems or dental work: Your neck must bend as the scope moves past your teeth and tongue.
+Tell your healthcare provider if you gag easily or have problems extending your neck.
+Tell your healthcare provider if you have dentures, loose teeth, or other dental work.

-- You may be given drying medicines: To see the area better, your caregiver may give you medicine that dries the mucus or fluids in your throat.
+- You may be given drying medicines: To see the area better, your healthcare provider may give you medicine that dries the mucus or fluids in your throat.

 During the procedure:

 You will lie on your back with your head supported.
-Caregivers will protect your teeth with gauze or a tooth guard.
-Your caregiver will place the scope into your mouth, past your teeth and tongue, and into your throat.
+Healthcare providers will protect your teeth with gauze or a tooth guard.
+Your healthcare provider will place the scope into your mouth, past your teeth and tongue, and into your throat.
 Dye may be placed on your vocal cords to help them show up clearly.
-Your caregiver may remove growths, take a biopsy (tissue sample) for tests, or use materials to build up your vocal cords so they work better.
+Your healthcare provider may remove growths, take a biopsy (tissue sample) for tests, or use materials to build up your vocal cords so they work better.
 Before the scope is removed, the area is numbed with local anesthetic to help prevent spasms of the larynx.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.